-Requires districts to allow students in at least grades 6 through 12 to take up to two virtual courses per semester provided by any public school or community college.
+Requires districts to allow students in at least grades 6 through 12 to take up to two virtual courses per semester provided by a district, ISD, community college, or Michigan Virtual University.
 A pupil may take more than two virtual courses per term if additional conditions are met.